COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Assembly_Tutorial.rst

 ----

-Installation of the first floor
+2.Installation of the first floor
 -------------------------------

 Step 1: Install the button module